wandb/docs/docs/guides/hosting/iam/service-accounts.md

 title: Use service accounts to automate workflows
 ---

-A service account represents a non-human or machine user that can automate common tasks across projects within a team or across teams.
+A service account represents a non-human or machine user that can automatically perform common tasks across projects within a team or across teams.

 - An org admin can create a service account at the scope of the organization.
 - A team admin can create a service account at the scope of that team.

 A service account's API key allows the caller to read from or write to projects within the service account's scope.

 Service accounts allow for centralized management of workflows by multiple users or teams, to automate experiment tracking for W&B Models or to log traces for W&B Weave.
-You have the option to associate a human user's identity with a workflow managed by a service account, by using the [environment variables](../../track/environment-variables.md) `WANDB_USERNAME` or `WANDB_USER_EMAIL`.
+You have the option to associate a human user's identity with a workflow managed by a service account, by using either of the [environment variables](../../track/environment-variables.md) `WANDB_USERNAME` or `WANDB_USER_EMAIL`.

 :::info
 Service accounts are available on [Dedicated Cloud](../hosting-options/dedicated_cloud.md), [Self-managed instances](../hosting-options/self-managed.md) with an enterprise license, and enterprise accounts in [SaaS Cloud](../hosting-options/saas_cloud.md).